odeum/odeum-code/docs/Intro.md

 ```
 React, Styled-Components, Redux, React Router, DraftJS, WebPack, NodeJS,
-Google Maps (react-google-maps), Docker ... (and probably much more ...)
+Google Maps (react-google-maps), Docker ... (and much more which will be described later ...)
 ```

 * <a href="./Guidelines.md" target="_blank">ODEUM CodeJS Guidelines</a>